Where Your Council Tax Goes

 What do I get for my money?
 Are Rushcliffe Borough Council's services good value?

-Despite the difficult economic background the Council continues to be committed to Rushcliffe’s Corporate Strategy balancing the four key priorities; Quality of Life, Efficient Services, Environment and Sustainable Growth.
-The Council strives to support residents amidst cost of living challenges and works hard to identifying savings via its Transformation and Efficiency Plan with over £5.8m delivered since inception and a further £1.76m planned savings target over the next five years.
+Despite reductions in funding following the Fair funding review and Business Rates Reset, the Council continues to be committed to Rushcliffe’s Corporate Strategy balancing the four key priorities; Quality of Life, Efficient Services, Environment and Sustainable Growth.
+The Council strives to support residents amidst cost of living challenges and works hard to identifying savings via its Transformation and Efficiency Plan with over £6.6m delivered since inception and a further £1.998m planned savings target over the next five years.
+As a result of these savings and careful financial stewardship, the Council is able to freeze its share of Council Tax this year at a time when residents need the support most.

 For more details, see the Council Tax Charges - Enquiries leaflet